Société de l'assurance automobile du Québec

 Buying a used helmet halfway through its lifespan for 50% of the cost of a new helmet is not a bargain!
 In addition to normal wear, there could be damage that is invisible to the naked eye.

-For safe protection, the visor or protective goggles must be:
+For maximum protection, the visor or protective goggles must be:

 • designed so as not to restrict your field of vision